-We therefore undertook a classification review of train operating companies who are operating under EMAs, in the context of the internationally-agreed statistical rules.
+We therefore undertook a classification review of train operating companies who are operating under EMAs with the UK and Scottish Governments, in the context of the internationally-agreed statistical rules.
 We concluded that public sector control exists for reasons including that most of the revenue and cost risk associated with rail travel has transferred to the public sector, and because EMAs place restrictions on train operating companies' ability to borrow and take important decisions relating to their corporate policy.